-Students will be provided with one reusable, washable 2-ply cloth mask with a 4 PM 2.5 replaceable filter insert by the University.
-You are strongly encouraged to bring additional face masks with you.
-Face masks and filters will be available for a nominal charge in the Campus Store or Patient Relations at University Eye Center in Anaheim or UECLA.
+Face masks and filters are available for a nominal charge in the Campus Store or Patient Relations at University Eye Center in Anaheim or UECLA.
 Each replaceable filter insert should be good for 7 days of full-time wear before replacement.

 Recommended Guidance for the Use of Reusable Face Masks with Filters

 Masks are now available in almost any shape and material, including cotton, polyester and nylon.
 Many masks come with a filter built-in or as a replaceable feature where you buy the filters separately and insert them into face masks .
 Having a cloth mask and inserting another fabric or material for additional filtration and protection may improve the protection offered by a reusable mask by increasing its effectiveness in filtering of particulates.